The 9 best sunscreens for sensitive skin that'll protect without irritation, reviewed by our beauty team

 "I love how quickly it sinks in and that you can't see it once it's on; there's no white cast or oily residue and I found it easy to apply makeup over the top without it smudging or slipping," she adds.
 "I tested this sunscreen both on an average day and a really sunny one spent outside.
 I'll be buying it again; I'd choose it over the Avène SPF 50 I used to buy because it's lighter, rubs in more easily and is invisible on the skin."

-Reasons to buy: Great protection, non-sticky
+Pros: Great protection, non-sticky

-Reasons to avoid: Runny consistency can make application difficult
+Cons: Runny consistency can make application difficult

-RRP: £13 | Texture: Fluid
+RRP: £13 for 40ml | Texture: Fluid

 Super lightweight on the skin, this Garnier Ambre Solaire SPF (which has had a bit of a makeover) is a bit of a high street hero.
 With high, broad spectrum protection, this fluid is super easy to rub into the skin without leaving behind a greasy feel or being detectable to the eye.

-This skincare-focused formula – which features hydrating hyaluronic acid and vitamin E – is also non-comedogenic, a term that means an ingredient or wider formula won't clog pores.
+This skincare-focused formula – which features hydrating hyaluronic acid and vitamin E – is also non-comedogenic (a term that means an ingredient or wider formula won't clog pores).
 This makes it a great choice for blemish-prone skin, too.
 It's very well-loved among beauty editors and a favourite of our contributing beauty editor Lucy Abbersteen, who regularly recommends it as one of her favourite affordable sunscreens to those looking to add a new one to their skincare routine.

-Reasons to avoid: Pretty runny
+Cons: Pretty runny

 RRP: £69 | Texture: Cream